RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Podcast.md

 ## Podcast Name & Company Name
-- Why & goal
+- Why and storie behind name?
 - Business & Monetization : Advertisements for business, Sponsers for podcast, Merch etc.
-- What you want to achive by creating a podcast
+- Goal : What you want to achive by creating a podcast
-- FUTURE : Offline studio
+- FUTURE : Offline studio and inviting guests.

 ## Fund
 - Domain, Website, emails, mic, light.
 Logo, Teams, etc.

 ## Challenges
+- Reaching out to Guests and time zone issues.
-- How to stay connected with guests the long period of time.
+- How to stay connected with guests for the long period of time.
 - Make sure guests are happy and continuw with the follow up even after the PODCAST.

 ## TEAM (6)